ZichunYuan/OHI-OHackathon_Honda/README.md

 Then we used open source  https://www.themoneycalculator.com/vehicle-finance/calculators/car-depreciation-by-make-and-model/

-By utilizing data from the open source, we developed a model of vehicle value based on make, model, and built-year.
+By using Mathematica, we were able to extract useful data from the open source.
+Then we developed a model of vehicle value based on make, inital purchased price, and built-year.
 We showed the vehicle value in the form of chart and graph.

 <img src="Hack3.PNG">